jacob-anabi/cpsc350-assignment5/README.md

 http://www.cplusplus.com/reference/cstdlib/srand/

 ### NOTES
-No spaces or commas, rollback not fully finished, delete unstable
+No spaces or commas, rollback not fully finished, delete unstable, will attempt fix on own time for learning